skailasa/phd-thesis/README.md

 ## Outline

 The goal of this thesis was the implementation of a fully distributed, $O(N)$, fast-direct solver for the integral equations arising from Maxwell's equations for electromagnetism.
+The compute and memory requirements of these solvers requires careful consideration of the algorithmic and mathematical implementations required of these solvers.
+The main innovations presented in this thesis are:

+- (1) A flexible, rust-based, software infrastructure for the __fast__, $O(N)$ forward **and** backward applications of integral operators that arise in the discretisation of numerous problems in science and engineering

+- (2) Mathematical investigations for the optimal representations of various aspects of these solvers, with numerical verification of the performance of our choices.

-To that end we've developed a software infrastructure for solving these problems in Rust, a promising young programming language with excellent properties for high-performance computational science.
-These codes are portable and malleable, and we demonstrate their scaling performance from local workstations to the petascale supercomputing clusters.
+Rust is chosen as it's a promising young programming language with excellent properties for high-performance computational science.
+Our codes are highly-portable and malleable, with fully Python APIs designed for accessability by the wider community of math/physics/engineering researchers without software expertise.

+We demonstrate the performance of our solvers, and the ease of deploying them, with experiments scaling from local workstations all the way up to the latest petascale supercomputing clusters.

 ## Publications
 - [PyExaFMM - Computing in Science and Engineering](https://github.com/betckegroup/pyexafmm-cise/)